May is Bladder Cancer Awareness Month

 The NCI explains that there are four major types of bladder cancer.
 The name of each type of cancer indicates the kind of cells that become malignant.

-- Squamous cell carcinoma begins in the squamous cells.
-This type may form after long-term infection or irritation.
+• Squamous cell carcinoma begins in the squamous cells.
+This type may form after long-term irritation or infection from a parasite called Schistosoma haematobium, which is rare in the United States but common in Africa and the Middle East.

 Bladder cancer is also described as non-muscle invasive or muscle-invasive depending on if the cancer has spread into the muscle wall of the bladder or beyond it.

 Risk factors for bladder cancer include tobacco use, having a family history of the disease, and exposure to certain chemicals in the workplace.
-Other risk factors include drinking water with high levels of arsenic or chlorine and having a a bladder infection caused by a parasite called Schistosoma haematobium, according to the NCI.
+Other risk factors include drinking water with high levels of arsenic or chlorine and taking the Chinese herb Aristolochia fangchi, according to the NCI.

 One Patient’s Story